Honda CR-Z Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Honda CR-Z are $1,026 a year including full coverage.
-Comprehensive costs approximately $184 a year, collision insurance costs $210, and liability insurance is estimated at $474.
-Liability-only coverage costs approximately $522 a year, and high-risk coverage costs around $2,194.
-Teens pay the most at up to $4,084 a year.
+The average auto insurance rates for a Honda CR-Z are $1,026 annually including full coverage.
+Comprehensive costs on average $184 each year, collision insurance costs $210, and liability insurance costs $474.
+Liability-only coverage costs as little as $522 a year, and high-risk coverage costs around $2,194.
+16-year-old drivers cost the most to insure at up to $4,084 a year.

 Average premium for full coverage: $1,026

-Includes $500 policy deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all 50 U.S. states and CR-Z trim levels.
+Price estimates include $500 physical damage deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 U.S. states and CR-Z models.

-For the normal driver, insurance rates for a Honda CR-Z range from as low as $522 for liability-only coverage to a high of $2,194 for a policy for a high-risk driver.
+For a 40-year-old driver, Honda CR-Z insurance rates range from as cheap as $522 for a discount liability-only rate to a high rate of $2,194 for high-risk insurance.

-Living in a larger city has a significant impact on car insurance prices.
-Rural locations are statistically proven to have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
-The diagram below illustrates how geographic area affects auto insurance prices.
+Your location has a significant impact on car insurance rates.
+Rural areas are shown to have fewer comprehensive and collision claims than congested cities.
+The graphic below illustrates how your location can change car insurance rates.

 Use the form below to get customized rates for your location.